Working Out what is Broken

 Be patient with yourself and trust that working out why things are difficult will come and you will then be open to using strategies to help you and know why you need them.

 Working it out

-Living with a brain injury can feel worse than perpetually taking three steps forward and two steps back.
+Living with a brain injury can feel worse than perpetually taking one step forward and three steps back.
 It can feel as though those steps ahead were an illusion and never really happened.

 If we can learn to self-observe again and to look back on events in the day in a reflective way, we can begin to notice those things that keep cropping up; we can begin to start seeing what is broken.

 As we gradually get this figured, we can also slowly start to try and teach ourselves when we need to pause, when we need to step back, when we need to stop and try to listen, and when we are failing to make ourselves understood.